I bled for this EKWB barebones custom loop, and fell in love with PC building all over again

 To get the tubing just right you have to measure both the horizontal and vertical distance between the tube and the dead-middle point of the port on the water block.
 The easiest run was the intake for the GPU, which runs from the bottom left of the distribution plate, just above the pump, and along the length of the GPU.
 It's a straight shot, so you don't have to worry too much for bends or angles.

-Once I'd checked the length, I did the same thing for the slightly shorter top run, which would eventually loop back into the CPU, back out, into the radiator, out of the radiator, and back into the reservoir within the distro plate to be cycled back through the pump and so on and so fourth until I get bored and want to change juice flavour—that is to say: anti-growth, low-conductivity EKWB Cryofuel.
+Once I'd checked the length, I did the same thing for the slightly shorter top run, which would eventually loop liquid back into distro plate, into the CPU, back out of the CPU, into the radiator, out of the radiator, and finally back into the reservoir to be cycled back through the pump ad infinitum until I eventually get bored and want to change juice flavour—that is to say: anti-growth, low-conductivity EKWB Cryofuel.
 Don't smoke this, vapers.

-But before we get to filling this rig to the brim with liquid, we have to finish the runs.
+But before we get to filling this rig to the brim with liquid, we need to finish the loop runs.
 This is where things get a little tricky.
 Not every LGA 1151 socket is located in the exact same position.
 Hence why EK chucks in a couple of pre-angled pipes for you to cut-down to fit the slight variance between boards.
-It's a slightly daunting but relatively straightforward process once you get a grasp of it diagram explaining just how short you need to chop each tube for an optimal fit.
+It's a slightly daunting but relatively straightforward process once you get a grasp of the diagram located in the manual that explains just how short you need to chop each tube for an optimal fit.

 What makes this cut a little more frightening than the last is the fact you only get two angled tubes in the box.
 You need two angled tubes for the build—there are no second chances.
 I crack out the trusty tape measure, loosely measure the vertical distance, and get to sawing.
 Lo and behold, it comes together nicely.
 Admittedly, I have to trim a little more off the end of this first run—I was a little careful to leave some spare length just in case—but it fits a treat.
 The second run, too, goes off without a hitch.